 Having examined how the schema size, duration and total amount of update of a table can be related, we further investigate how these measures are also related with table birth and death.
 One related question that has been puzzling us, concerns the relationship of update activity with the possibility of removal.
 As it is theoretically possible that a table with intense change activity has a short life, we introduced an extra parameter to the problem that assesses change activity.
-So, we define the Average Transitional Update (ATU) as the fraction of the sum of updates that a table undergoes throughout its life over its duration.
-Equivalently, one can think of this measure as the average number of schema updates of a table per transition.
-Thus, the average transitional update of a table practically measures how active or rigid its life has been by normalizing the total volume of updates over its duration.
+So, we define the average transitional update as the fraction of the sum of updates that a table undergoes throughout its life with its duration.
+Equivalently, one can think of this measure as the mean number of schema updates of a table per transition, or the average amount of update per version of the table.
+Thus, the average transitional update of a table practically measures how active or rigid its life has been by normalizing the total volume of change over its duration.